tsuru/tsuru/docs/faq.rst

 How routing works?
 ==================

 Tsuru has a router interface, which makes extremely easy to change the way routing works with any provisioner.
-There are two ready-to-go routers: one using hipache and another with nginx.
+There are two ready-to-go routers: one using
+`hipache <https://github.com/dotcloud/hipache>`_ and another with `nginx <http://wiki.nginx.org/>`_.

 How are repositories managed?
 =============================

-Tsuru uses Gandalf to manage git repositories.
+Tsuru uses `Gandalf <https://github.com/globocom/gandalf>`_ to manage git repositories.
 Every time you create an application Tsuru will ask Gandalf to create a related git bare repository for you to push in.
 This is the remote Tsuru gives you when you create a new app.
 Everytime you perform a git push, Gandalf intercepts it, check if you have the required authorization to write into the application's repository, and then lets the push proceeds or returns an error message.